Level of Study

 A student who has completed the course should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-- know about topical reseach methods used in the area.
+- acquire theoretical and practical experience of topical research methods in the area.

 - can describe and discuss current research and industry trends in model-driven information systems and relevant modelling techniques.